 First step to realize Sustainable Christmas tree alternative #5: check the carbon footprint of your artificial tree, and commit to using it for many years to come.

 Related Articles: Looking for an adventure this winter?
 Check out these 10 eco-friendly and fun winter activities.

 5 ½.
 But What About Completely Normal Christmas Trees?

 If none of these cool sustainable Christmas trees alternatives is for you, you can of course still have your normal Christmas tree as well.
 But please, buy from a responsible farm, and make sure to ask about their reforestation projects.

 It’s the least sustainable option since, unfortunately, it ends the tree’s life.

 Yes, we hear you.
 You’re only ending the life of one tree.
-But multiply that one tree by 26 million American households that think the same way¹.
+But multiply that one tree by 120 million households worldwide that think the same way.

 Christmas cuts down entire forests – one tree at a time.

 Since you’ve got your very own tree in your living room, why not plant one somewhere in the world to replace it?
-Or better yet – plant two?
+Or better yet – plant three?